best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Titles of spreadsheets, worksheets and tables

-Titles and headings will affect data usability.
+Titles and headings will affect data usability and accessibility.

 If users cannot find or understand the data this limits their use and your spreadsheet may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [3.1 readable](https://www.w3.org/TR/WCAG21/#readable).
-It may also fail [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels)
+It may also fail accessibility [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels).

 Make sure you have a clear spreadsheet title including time period and geographical region.